HelpGiveThanks/HGTconfiguration/README.md

      I will cover the other important TBG configuration options and setting up projects in another video.
 This video is focused just on intial look-and-feel configurations.

-#####E. Fix system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/
+#####E. Fix a system email issue in the file _issueupdate.html.inc.php located in folder .../modules/mailing/templates/

-1 Replace YOURSITE.COM with your site's name and .com, .org, etc.
+1 Replace YOURSITE.COM with your site's name and .com, .org, etc. and correct links to will be sent by the system informing users of activity on your bug genie.

 Congratulations!
 TGB's look and feel configuration is now done.
 You still need to set up security, permissions, etc., but let's move on for now to add the nitrogen template to your Vanilla forum.

 #####F. Vanilla template drop-in replacement preparation

-1. Zip your TGB folder.
+1. Zip your Vanilla folder.
 2. Download it to a safe place on your computer as a backup.

 #####G. Vanilla Drop-in replacement